What We’ll Cover:

 Everyone wants to know what effect social media will have on their search rankings.

-The thing is–social media itself is not a ranking factor.
+The thing that people forget, though, is that social media itself is not a ranking factor.

 What is SEO: A Quick Guide to Optimization